Before you Start

 Mention a collaborator when you add a new comment, or reply to an existing one.

-- In the comment field, enter the @ key to trigger a mention.
+- In the comment field, click @ or press the @ key to trigger a mention.

 - Start typing in the person's name or email.
 Figma will suggest collaborators based on your history.

-- Click the Tab or Enter key to select a collaborator or click on the person's name in the list.
+- Click the or key to select a collaborator or click on the person's name in the list.

 - Figma will show mentions in blue text.
 Complete the rest of your message and click Post.